AMIS method – The new standard in modern hip surgery

 With the increasing demand for patient-friendly and efficient surgical methods, the AMIS method meets several requirements of modern medicine:

-Reduced postoperative pain: Due to the preservation of the musculature, significantly less pain occurs.
+Reduced postoperative pain: By preserving the musculature, significantly less pain occurs.

-Lower dislocation rates: The anterior approach minimizes the risk of prosthesis dislocation.
+Lower dislocation rates: The anterior approach reduces the risk of prosthesis dislocation.

-Cosmetic benefits: Small skin incisions leave discreet scars.
+Cosmetic advantages: Small skin incisions leave subtle scars.

 Another decisive advantage is the excellent suitability for the implantation of short-stem prostheses.